 1990, Aerosmith appeared at The Marquee Club London.
 Led Zeppelin guitarist Jimmy Page joined the band on stage for a blues jam.

 2004, A man from Stoke-on-Trent, England, named Bryan Adams as the ‘other man’ in his divorce papers after years spent trying to cope with his wife’s obsession with the singer.
 Rob Tinsley said he had to live with a 6ft cut-out of Adams which stood at the foot of the bed and posters on the bedroom walls.
 C’mon Rob, It’s only love!

 Pantera guitarist Dimebag Darrell was born today in 66..
-Robert Plant is celebrating today!
-And Phil Lynott would have been the big 7 0!
+Robert Plant is celebrating today as SHOULD have Phil Lynott.

 Don’t forget you can now get This Week in Music History every Friday from Nova.ie and Radio Nova.

 To subscribe to the podcast, just click here